alfredolp30/bot-reviews/README.md

 -   **teamsHook:**  URL to your webhook teams channel
 -   **logLevel:**  Level for logging terminal [debug, info, warn, error]
 -   **intervalInSeconds:**  Interval of seconds to retry getting user reviews
--   **dryRun:** Only saving user reviews in database and don't post in teams channel
+-   **dryRun:** If true it's only saving user reviews in database and don't post in teams channel
 -   **report:** Report object
 -   **appsAndroid:**  List of AppAndroid object
 -   **appsIos:**  List of AppIos object